mlaanderson/database-js/README.md

 * [In the Browser](//github.com/mlaanderson/database-js/wiki/Browsers)

 ## About
-Database-js was started to implement a common, promise based interface for SQL database access.
+Database-js was started to implement a common, promise-based interface for SQL database access.
 The concept is to copy the Java pattern of using connection strings to identify the driver.
 Then provide wrappers around the implemented functionality to commonize the syntax and results.

 Thus if SQLite, MySQL and PostgreSQL all have a database named test with a table named states we can access the data the same way.

-Since database-js is still being held onto by NPM, the package name is database-js2 in NPM.
+Since *database-js* is still being held onto by NPM, the current package name is **database-js2**.

 Database-js has built-in prepared statements, even if the underlying driver does not support them.
 It is built on Promises, so it works well with ES7 async code.